wavezync/hiring-challenges/Frontend_Engineer/README.md

 ## Greetings :sparkles:

-At Syeta Labs we are keen to see your passion and coding style.
+At WaveZync we are keen to see your passion and coding style.
 So let's get started.

 ## Your Task :rocket: